magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 ![Form mapping block]({{site.baseurl}}common/images/mtf_tutorial_block_mapping.png)

 Then we should add the block class to the `SynonymsNew.xml` page object.
-To identify a form block on the HTML page we use an `id='page:main-container'` css selector.
+To identify a form block on the HTML page, use an `id='page:main-container'` css selector.

 {% highlight xml %}